 Wi-Fi calling is an older technology that allows you to place and receive calls using your data connection if you have a strong Wi-Fi signal.

 How To Fix Verizon Wi-Fi Calling Not Working?

-You need to sign in to your Verizon account and go to the My Services page.
+You must sign in to your Verizon account and visit the My Services page.
 From there, you can manage your features and settings.
-If you see the Wi-Fi calling feature listed, simply turn it on.
+If you see the Wi-Fi calling feature listed, turn it on.

 If you don’t see the Wi-Fi calling feature listed, you’ll need to contact Verizon customer support to have it added to your account.